 Bus companies offering international travel throughout Europe have become more and more common in recent years.
-When I started traveling on my own as a teenager, the Eurail pass was the way to go to get the best deal for a multi-country tour of Europe.
+When I started traveling on my own as a teenager, the Eurail train pass was the way to go to get the best deal for a multi-country tour of Europe.
 While buses don’t quite have the sense of glamour, romance, and adventure that train travel conjures up, they have trains beat on price!
 If you are looking for the cheapest connection, you’ll probably find it’s by bus.

 Budget airlines are another cheap way to travel in Europe.
 You can certainly find some great deals on flights!
 Of course, depending on your packing habits, extras like baggage fees and airport transfers can make those seemingly crazy deals into not much savings at all.
 Plus, I hate the hassle of getting yourself out to the airport in time, going through airport security, waiting around for your flight, collecting any checked luggage on arrival, and getting yourself into the city center of your destination.
 Buses are an alternative cheap and easy option.
-For bus journeys less than 3 or 4 hours, it’s probably faster than flying anyway due to all the transfers and waiting.
+For bus journeys less than 4 hours, it’s probably faster than flying anyway due to all the transfers and waiting.

 This post will go through the biggest bus companies in Europe, how to book, and what to expect during your trip.